Robin Greenfield’s Commitment to Financial and Corporate Transparency

 Prior to 2016 I ran The Greenfield Group, a marketing company I started in 2011 and ran until 2014.
 I did other sales at that time as well.

-Next, I’d like to be transparent with the financial relationships I have had with companies since I started walking this path in 2013 as well as my ethics on how I decide to work with companies.
+I’d like to be transparent about the financial relationships I have had with companies since I started walking this path in 2013, as well as my ethics on how I decide to work with companies.

-I commit to adhering to a set of ethics when it comes to working with companies.
-I will not accept money from companies in exchange for something that I should not offer them.
-This isn’t exactly a black and white issue that I can lay down exact guidelines for.
-However, I will practice transparency so that I can’t hide anything.
-As an example, I was offered $14,000 for a campaign with Ford in 2016.
-I did believe I could have a very positive impact with that money being donated to a nonprofit but ultimately, I decided not to work with Ford as they are not in alignment with my mission and I could not endorse them in good consciousness at the time.
-I turn down a vast majority of financial opportunities because they must be aligned for me to accept them.
-I’ve received hundreds of emails offering me free stuff, or payment to promote stuff, that don’t align with my mission.
-I’ve taken less than 1% of opportunities offered.
+I commit to practicing a deep level of integrity when working with companies.
+I do not accept money from companies in a way that compromises my integrity.
+I don’t have exact guidelines for this commitment, as each potential collaboration holds different circumstances, but I have shared some guidelines below.
+I practice transparency so that I can’t hide anything.
+I turn down a vast majority of financial opportunities because they must be aligned and in high integrity for me to accept them.
+I’ve received hundreds of emails and messages offering me free stuff or payment to promote stuff that doesn’t align with my mission.
+I’ve accepted less than 1% of opportunities offered.

-Here is an idea of what I’m looking for when I decide whether to work with a company:
+Here is an idea of what I look for when I decide whether to work with a company:

 First and foremost, what is the mission of the company?
 Is their mission in alignment?

 What does the company do with their funds?
-Do they support initiatives that improve the world?
-Or does their money go into places that I don’t support?
+Do they support initiatives that are equitable for Earth and humanity?
+Does their money go into oppressive, exploitative, extractive systems?

-Does the company provide a product or service that truly aids people in living a more sustainable and healthy life.
-I won’t be a fool for greenwashing.
+Does the company provide a product or service that truly aids people in living a more sustainable and healthy life?
+Does the company practice greenwashing?

-Does the company have a high level of social values through the range of their business from who creates their stuff, to the communities where the factories are, to fair pay, etc.?
-Slave labor, child labor, prison labor, unfair pay, etc. are obviously not acceptable.
-Do the people who work at the company get valued and treated well?
-Are the people who work there happy with the company?
+Does the company adhere to a high level of human rights in their practices – who creates their stuff, what communities are their factories located in, is there a fair living wage and do they honor their people, etc.?
+Slave labor, child labor, prison labor, unfair pay, etc. are not acceptable in a corporation for me to work with.
+Are the employees valued and treated well?
+Are they happy with the company?

-Does the company lobby or support laws that disempower people for the sake of profit?
+Does the company lobby for or support laws that disempower people for the sake of profit?

 Does the company have a meaningful practice of diversity, equity and inclusion?